Authorised & Trusted Partner

 • Language: English, Malay, Tamil, and Mandarin Chinese.

 • Weather: September is the first month of autumn in Singapore.
-The city remains hot and humid throughout the month with average temperatures ranging from 24 °C to 31 °C. Make sure to take precautions against dehydration and heatstroke.
-Also, do carry along an umbrella or a poncho to the race as it is expected to rain.
+The city remains hot and humid throughout the month with average temperatures ranging from 24°C to 31°C. Make sure to take precautions against dehydration and heatstroke.
+Also, do carry along an umbrella or a poncho to the race, in case of unexpected rains.

 • Temperature: 24°C to 32°C